 Thyroid function tests are blood tests which help to check the function of your thyroid gland.
-They are mainly used to detect an underactive thyroid (hypothyroidism) and an overactive thyroid (hyperthyroidism).
+They are mainly used to detect an underactive thyroid gland (hypothyroidism) and an overactive thyroid gland (hyperthyroidism).

 What is a thyroid function test?

-Thyroid function tests are blood tests that check the levels of the chemicals (hormones) made by your thyroid gland.
-Some thyroid function tests also check the level of a hormone made by the pituitary gland in your brain, which acts on your thyroid gland.
+A thyroid function test is a blood test to check the levels of the hormones made by your thyroid gland.
+The test also checks the level of a hormone made by the pituitary gland in your brain, which acts on your thyroid gland.

 What are thyroid function tests used for?

 Thyroid function tests are usually done to find out whether the thyroid gland is working properly.
-This is mainly to diagnose an underactive thyroid (hypothyroidism) and an overactive thyroid (hyperthyroidism).
+This is mainly to diagnose an underactive thyroid gland (hypothyroidism) and an overactive thyroid gland (hyperthyroidism).

 People with some conditions have an increased risk of thyroid problems and so are often advised to have thyroid function tests undertaken each year.
 This conditions include: